 - 1) Current and Projected Resident Capacity Assessment: - i.
-Existing Programs- Provide by postgraduate year (PYG) as of July 1: - 1.
+Existing Programs- Provide by postgraduate year (PGY) as of July 1: - 1.
 The number of actual accreditor-approved residency positions for 2015 and 2016 and the expected number of accreditor-approved residency positions in 2017. - 2.
 The number of filled and unfilled residency positions in 2015 and 2016. - 3.
 The number of new residency positions specific to this program. - 4.
-The estimated total number of residents trained per year. - ii.
-New programs- Provide by postgraduate year (PYG) as of July 1: - 1.
+The estimated total number of residents trained per year at the institution. - ii.
+New programs- Provide by postgraduate year (PGY) as of July 1: - 1.
 The number of expected accreditor-approved residency positions for 2017. - 2.
 The number of new residency positions specific to this program. - 3.
-The estimated total number of residents trained per year. - 2) Clinical Experience and Patient Volume Assessment: - i.
-Report patient visit volume data by gender and age.
-The following table may be used.
+The estimated total number of residents trained per year. - 2) Include a description of the payer mix at the institution applying for funding.